hybridmachine/RagPipeline/README.md

 # RAG Pipeline

-A production-ready Retrieval-Augmented Generation (RAG) system with HuggingFace embeddings and OpenAI LLM integration.
+A experimental Retrieval-Augmented Generation (RAG) system with HuggingFace embeddings and OpenAI LLM integration.
+This code is created mostly by Claude with human guidance.

 ## Features